junxit/us-congress-bills-112/bill.md

 > ## § 123.
 Micro entity defined
 >
-> - **(a)** *In general* For purposes of this title, the term micro entity means an applicant who makes a certification under either subsection (b) or (c).
+> - **(a)** *In general* For purposes of this title, the term micro entity means an applicant who makes a certification that the applicant—
-> - **(b)** *Unassigned application* For an unassigned application, each applicant shall certify that the applicant—
 >   - **(1)** qualifies as a small entity, as defined in regulations issued by the Director;
->   - **(2)** has not been named on 5 or more previously filed patent applications;
+>   - **(2)** has not been named on 5 or more previously filed patent applications, not including applications filed in another country, provisional applications under section 111(b), or international applications filed under the treaty defined in section 351(a) for which the basic national fee under section 41(a) was not paid;
->   - **(3)** has not assigned, granted, or conveyed, and is not under an obligation by contract or law to assign, grant, or convey, a license or any other ownership interest in the particular application; and
->   - **(4)** does not have a gross income, as defined in section 61(a) of the Internal Revenue Code (26 U.S.C.
-61(a)), exceeding 2.5 times the average gross income, as reported by the Department of Labor, in the calendar year immediately preceding the calendar year in which the examination fee is being paid.
+>   - **(3)** did not in the prior calendar year have a gross income, as defined in section 61(a) of the Internal Revenue Code (26 U.S.C.
+61(a)), exceeding 3 times the most recently reported median household income, as reported by the Bureau of Census; and
-> - **(c)** *Assigned application* For an assigned application, each applicant shall certify that the applicant—
->   - **(1)** qualifies as a small entity, as defined in regulations issued by the Director, and meets the requirements of subsection (b)(4);
->   - **(2)** has not been named on 5 or more previously filed patent applications; and
->   - **(3)** has assigned, granted, conveyed, or is under an obligation by contract or law to assign, grant, or convey, a license or other ownership interest in the particular application to an entity that has 5 or fewer employees and that such entity has a gross income, as defined in section 61(a) of the Internal Revenue Code (26 U.S.C.
-61(a)), that does not exceed 2.5 times the average gross income, as reported by the Department of Labor, in the calendar year immediately preceding the calendar year in which the examination fee is being paid.
+>   - **(4)** has not assigned, granted, conveyed, and is not under an obligation by contract or law to assign, grant, or convey, a license or other ownership interest in the particular application to an entity that had a gross income, as defined in section 61(a) of the Internal Revenue Code (26 U.S.C.
+61(a)), exceeding 3 times the most recently reported median household income, as reported by the Bureau of the Census, in the calendar year preceding the calendar year in which the fee is being paid, other than an entity of higher education where the applicant is not an employee, a relative of an employee, or have any affiliation with the entity of higher education.
-> - **(d)** *Income level adjustment* The gross income levels established under subsections (b) and (c) shall be adjusted by the Director on October 1, 2009, and every year thereafter, to reflect any fluctuations occurring during the previous 12 months in the Consumer Price Index, as determined by the Secretary of Labor.
+> - **(b)** *Applications resulting from prior employment* An applicant is not considered to be named on a previously filed application for purposes of subsection (a)(2) if the applicant has assigned, or is under an obligation by contract or law to assign, all ownership rights in the application as the result of the applicant’s previous employment.
+> - **(c)** *Foreign currency exchange rate* If an applicant’s or entity’s gross income in the preceding year is not in United States dollars, the average currency exchange rate, as reported by the Internal Revenue Service, during the preceding year shall be used to determine whether the applicant’s or entity’s gross income exceeds the threshold specified in paragraphs (3) or (4) of subsection (a).
+> - **(d)** *State institutions of higher education*
+>   - **(1)** *In General* For purposes of this section, a micro entity shall include an applicant who certifies that—
+>     - **(A)** the applicant's employer, from which the applicant obtains the majority of the applicant's income, is a State public institution of higher education, as defined in section 102 of the Higher Education Act of 1965 (20 U.S.C.
+1002); or
+>     - **(B)** the applicant has assigned, granted, conveyed, or is under an obligation by contract or law to assign, grant, or convey, a license or other ownership interest in the particular application to such State public institution.
+>   - **(2)** *Director's Authority* The Director may, in the Director's discretion, impose income limits, annual filing limits, or other limits on who may qualify as a micro entity pursuant to this subsection if the Director determines that such additional limits are reasonably necessary to avoid an undue impact on other patent applicants or owners or are otherwise reasonably necessary and appropriate.
+At least 3 months before any limits proposed to be imposed pursuant to this paragraph shall take effect, the Director shall inform the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate of any such proposed limits.

 ## § 13.
 Funding agreements